alfonso100/woocommerce-buy-now-links-for-products/readme.md

 # Woocommerce Buy Now Links for Products

 A Very simple WordPress + WooCommerce plugin that adds a metabox with Buy Now links inside the products edit page.
-I needed this for a project, and
+I needed this for a project, so I built this very simple plugin.

 ### Installing